 What is Tempeh?

 Tempeh is a form of fermented soybeans.
-Soybeans are soaked and cooked to ferment it and then mold into cake form.
+Soybeans are soaked and cooked to ferment them and then mould into cake form.
 That means, through fungus, we break down the chemical substance of soybeans.

-This fermentation is processed by Rhizopus, which is also called Tempeh starter, as it is responsible for starting the recipe of tempeh.
+Rhizopus process this fermentation, also called a Tempeh starter, as it is responsible for starting the tempeh recipe.

-While making it, one should always ensure that it’s fully cooked before molding.
-As partially cooked tempeh can lead to zero benefits and also can result in indigestion problems.
+While making it, one should always ensure that it’s fully cooked before moulding.
+Partially cooked tempeh can lead to zero benefits and can result in indigestion problems.

-Next time you miss that chicken burger of your favorite burger shop, You can always go for Tempeh burgers instead.
+Next time you miss that chicken burger from your favourite burger shop, You can always go for Tempeh burgers instead.

 With a similar taste to meat, tempeh also provides a rich source of protein like meat.
-Also, it is rich in dietary fibers, of which your gut could use some for keeping the healthy digestion.
+Also, it is rich in dietary fibres, which your gut could use for maintaining healthy digestion.

 Tempeh is also good in serving as a combination with other foods like Marinated Tempeh peanut is loved by many.
 You will observe Tempeh being served as Burgers, sandwiches too.
 Tempeh can be eaten as a spicy dish or a sweet dish.